Best Practices for Kubernetes StdOut Log Whitelisting¶

 Environment Preparation¶

-An existing Kubernetes environment (referred to as K8s).
-This practice is based on self-built Kubernetes v1.23.1, Guance Datakit version 1.2.13, and Nginx 1.17.
+An existing Kubernetes environment (shortened as K8s).
+This practice is based on a self-built Kubernetes v1.23.1, Guance Datakit version 1.2.13, and Nginx 1.17.

-Datakit has been deployed, and the Datakit configuration file container.conf
+Datakit has already been deployed, with the Datakit configuration file container.conf

-Note: The configuration principles for Alibaba Cloud Container Service for Kubernetes or other cloud service providers' Kubernetes are similar.
+Note: The configuration principles for Alibaba Cloud Container Service for Kubernetes or other cloud providers' Kubernetes services are similar.

 Prerequisites¶

-Nginx logs in the K8s environment are output via StdOut rather than files.
-Guance Datakit, when deployed as a DaemonSet, collects all StdOut log outputs within K8s by default, including those from cluster internal components like CoreDNS (if logging is enabled).
-All logs discussed in this article are output via Stdout.
+Nginx logs in the K8s environment are output via StdOut rather than file-based.
+Guance Datakit, when deployed as a DaemonSet, by default collects all StdOut log outputs within K8s, including those from cluster internal components such as CoreDNS (if logging is enabled).
+All logs mentioned in this article are Stdout outputs.

-Note: StdOut is a method chosen by developers to output logs to the console, such as:
+Note: StdOut is the console output method chosen by developers while writing code, such as:

 Whitelist Requirements¶

-After deploying Datakit, you can selectively collect logs from specified business Pods and K8s cluster components.
+After deploying Datakit, logs from specified business Pods and K8s cluster components are collected as needed.
 Logs from newly added, unspecified business Pods will not be collected.
-Additionally, for multiple containers within the same Pod, only one or more of them can be selected for log collection.
+Additionally, for multiple containers within the same Pod, only one or more may be collected.

-This article achieves this using different log filtering methods with Guance collector Datakit, combining adding annotations to logs (including filtering out logs from other containers within the Pod) and using container_include_log = []
+This article demonstrates how to achieve this through different log filtering methods of the Guance collector Datakit, using Annotations added to logs (including filtering out logs generated by other containers within a Pod) and combining it with container_include_log = []

 in container.conf